Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 Local testing

-# Start Claude Code with ./my-plugin loaded as a temporary plugin
+# Start Claude Code loading ./my-plugin as a temporary plugin

 claude --plugin-dir ./my-plugin